 The only exception I found was at Cid Harbour, where several people have been attacked recently.
 This was the only place I saw where they didn't recommend swimming due to the threat of sharks.

-When it comes to crocs, on the other hand, I don't share the same confidence.
+When it comes to crocodiles, on the other hand, I don't share the same confidence.

 We didn't see too many when sailing up the East Coast, but they can be seen as far south at Gladstone.
 Remember to always be croc safe.
 I wouldn't recommend swimming in any saltwater mangrove rivers in north Queensland.